dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 :py:attr:`Vehicle.armed <dronekit.lib.Vehicle.armed>`,
 :py:attr:`Vehicle.mode <dronekit.lib.Vehicle.mode>`.

+Attributes are initially created with ``None`` values for their members.
+In most cases the members are populated (and repopulated) as new MAVLink messages of the associated types are received from the vehicle.

 All of the attributes can be :ref:`read <vehicle_state_read_attributes>` and :ref:`observed <vehicle_state_observe_attributes>`,
 but only the :py:attr:`Vehicle.home_location <dronekit.lib.Vehicle.home_location>`,
 :py:attr:`Vehicle.mode <dronekit.lib.Vehicle.mode>` and